 A carefully curated store centred around self care and slow living, it supports small independent makers and artists.
 Stocking a range of goods and gifts, from ceramics to jewellery, homeware to apothecary, everything is made by loving hands and with good intentions.

 Head & Hands also run a number of slow craft workshops to help busy the hands and quiet the mind through artistic practice.
-These take place around East London, in likeminded spaces.
+These take place around London, in likeminded spaces.
 We also have sister venue - Holdspace.
 Head & Hands hosts a number of different artists and teachers, making space for them to share skills and wisdom.
 These take place around London, in likeminded spaces.

 Hello, I'm Amanda.

 I founded Head & Hands in July 2016.
 People often tell me I should share my personal story a little more, so here it is.

 Now twenty nine, I live in London with my partner Aimee.

 I was diagnosed with Crohn's Disease aged sixteen.